comboshreddies/kubectl-tks/README.md

 # Best practice:
+- use OP_INFO as a first line of a script as it will be used as a help line for script

 - do always run time limited (timeout) and execution limited commands (like -c in tcpdump or ping), otherwise your execution might be left running on a pod for a very long time, and affect normal pod state